zildjianvitoo/bloodsync/PROJECT_PHASES.md

   4. Enable organizer broadcast endpoint/UI (FR-070) with kiosk/device fan-out.
   5. Construct real-time KPI dashboard (FR-090) backed by Socket.IO updates.
   6. Support CSV exports for check-ins, attendance, feedback (FR-100).

+### Phase 3 completion notes

+- Volunteer console, kiosk surfaces, auto no-show sweep, broadcasts, and KPI dashboards are live in production code (Ops can already run an event with these tools).
+- CSV exports for check-ins/attendance/feedback are wired to `/api/export.csv`, aligning with FR-100.
+- Outstanding polish items (e.g., volunteer queue deep-link) are tracked as nice-to-haves but not blocking the ✅.

 ## Phase 4 — Engagement & Gamification (Week 4)